ParisNeo/lollms-webui/docs/dev/server_endpoints.md

 - `personality_category`: A string representing the category of personality traits to use for generating responses.
 - `personality`: A string representing the name of a specific personality traits to use for generating responses.
 - `model`: A string representing the model to use for generating responses.
-- `backend`: A string representing the backend to use for generating responses.
+- `binding`: A string representing the binding to use for generating responses.

 The save_settings function is used to save the updated settings to a configuratio